alexnovis1/ColumbiaFintechWK2/README.md

 from qualifier.filters.loan_to_value import filter_loan_to_value
 ```

 ---

 ## Usage

-Utilizing the CLI that Questionary provides, the function `load_bank_data()` will prompt the user to put in a .csv file in the terminal which will allow `load_bank_data()` to load the file into the script.
+Utilizing the CLI that Questionary and Fire provides, the function `load_bank_data()` will prompt the user to put in a .csv file in the terminal which will allow `load_bank_data()` to load the file into the script.

 The `find_qualifying_loans()` function will input the list of bank data from the .csv file and return the list of banks that the banks are willing to underwrite the loan.